SupremeSports/HA-Domotic/HomeAssistant/README.md

 All devices are to be integrated into the HomeAssistant interface

 ## Curent Setup: ##
-- AMD64 machine with Ubuntu Linux Docker
+- AMD64 machine with Ubuntu Linux
+- Docker container for Home Assistant
 - 120Gb SSD running everything
 - Hass.io into a Docker

 ## Futur Upgrades ##
-- Bettwer server or NUC (one day maybe...)
+- Better server or NUC (one day maybe...)

 More details to come...